Anukr98/Apollo247/README.md

 - Install docker and docker-compose
 - Install [nvm](https://nvm.sh), run `nvm use` (now you may have to run an `nvm install` command, read the output)
-- Add the `firebase-secrets.json` to the `packages/api/src/profiles-service` and `packages/api/src/` folders (ask someone on the dev team for a copy)
+- Add the `firebase-secrets.json` to the `packages/api/src/` folder (ask someone on the dev team for a copy)
 - Copy and rename `local.env` to `.env` in the root
 - Run `npm install`